 Loose or excess skin around the upper arms can be caused by significant weight loss or a lack of elasticity in the skin that occurs as we age.
 It can feel uncomfortable and may affect clothing choices.
 We work with dedicated cosmetic and plastic specialists that can help by creating a tighter appearance.

 Our cosmetic team will support your needs

-When you book a consultation, you will be seen by the Consultant who will actually perform your surgery.
+When you book a consultation, you can choose to have this at KIMS Hospital or Sevenoaks Medical Centre and you will be seen by the Consultant who will actually perform your surgery.
 This surgery will be performed at KIMS Hospital.
 Your Consultant will provide you with guidance on the results you can expect, the recovery time and the additional information you need to help make the right decision for you.
 They will also follow you all the way through your recovery.
 This relationship is important to help you get the best possible results.

 Prices & payment